getgort/gort/README.md

 While some effort will be made to support existing functionality (such as Cog bundles), perfect compatibility is explicitly not guaranteed (however, a migration guide should be written eventually). -->

-## Gort design
+## Gort Design

 A WIP design doc, including rough milestones (but not dates) [can be seen here](https://docs.google.com/document/d/1u7LzEzPjT1L8_xkHL577cKeuQdCiCQAww8M0rx1QXEM/edit?usp=sharing).
 Feel free to add questions or comments.

-## How to run the Gort controller
+## How to Run the Gort Controller

 With Go installed, you can run (for testing) with: `go run . start`.

-Note that you'll need [a proper API key in the config first](https://getgort.github.io/gort-guide/quickstart.html)!
+Note that you'll need a proper API key in the config first!

+For more informaton, take a look at the [Quick Start Guide](https://guide.getgort.io/quickstart.html) in [The Gort Guide](https://guide.getgort.io).

 ## The Gort Client

 The `gort` binary also serves as the controller administration CLI.

-### Configuring client profiles
+### Configuring Client Profiles

 The `gort` client uses an INI-formatted configuration file, conventionally located in the `profile` file in a `.gort` directory in your home directory.